windmaple/planestrike_flutter/README.md

 # Plane Strike: a game built with JAX, TFLite and Flutter.

-Plane Strike is a small game that can be played on both Android and iOS (desktop/web support will be added when the [tflite_flutter_plugin](https://github.com/am15h/tflite_flutter_plugin) supports desktop/web).
+Plane Strike is a small game that can be played on both Android and iOS (desktop/web support will be added when [tflite_flutter_plugin](https://github.com/am15h/tflite_flutter_plugin) supports desktop/web).

 ### Overview